-Statutory performance indicators and standards, as set out in the Local Government Order (NI) 2015 will also be included within the Performance Improvement Plan 2022-23.
+Statutory performance indicators and standards, as set out in the Local Government Order (NI) 2015 are also reported on within the Performance Improvement Plan.

 Policy Framework

 Has the policy been developed in response to statutory requirements, legal advice or on the basis of any other professional advice?
 Does this affect the discretion available to Council to amend the policy?